-- Eat antioxidants: A diet rich in meats, fruits, and vegetables packed with antioxidants help by protecting your cells against free radicals.
+A diet rich in meats, fruits, and vegetables packed with antioxidants helps by protecting your cells against free radicals.
 Antioxidants such as Vitamin E, B, and beta-carotene help by preventing cell damage.
 Food such as fish, poultry, almonds, and carrots are just some of the many choices out there that can help.

 Sauerkraut, kimchi, kombucha, and yogurt have anti-inflammatory properties as well as antioxidants.
 Probiotics help improve digestion, boost the immune system, and maintain a healthy weight.